Breeding-Insight/bi-api/README.md

 If you have the docker socket (/var/run/docker.sock) and docker executable folder (/usr/bin/docker) mounted in your docker-compose.yml file, you will be able to run the biapi tests from within the docker container.
+The default docker-compose file has these mounted.

 The biapi tests use the hosts docker instance to spin up test database containers for integration tests.

-NOTE: Do not run a production container within the docker socket mounted.
+NOTE: Do not run a production container with the docker socket mounted.
 While useful for testing and development, mounting the docker socket into a container is a large security risk.
 The application will still work fine without the docker socket mounted, but tests will fail.